CommonAccord/Cmacc-Org/Doc/G/Intel_Com/USPrivacyBill/Sec/FTC-Authority.md

 2.5.1.5.sec=Notwithstanding 5(A)(i)(d) of this section, no civil penalty shall be imposed under this Act in excess of $1,000,000,000, arising out of the same acts or omissions.

-2.5.1.6.sec=When determining the amount of civil penalties attorney general of the state will take into consideration the degree of privacy risk created by the processing of the {_covered_entity}, the intent of the {_covered_entity}, the degree to which the {_covered_entity} put in place appropriate controls as described in Section 4(h) and what efforts the {_covered_entity} took to mitigate the privacy risk.
+2.5.1.6.sec=When determining the amount of civil penalties attorney general of the state will take into consideration the degree of privacy risk created by the processing of the {_covered_entity}, the intent of the {_covered_entity}, the degree to which the {_covered_entity} put in place appropriate controls as described in Section {Principle.Xnum}(h) and what efforts the {_covered_entity} took to mitigate the privacy risk.

 2.5.1.=[G/Z/ol-i/s6]